Avalanche Press Homepage Avalanche Press Online Store

 German 37mm shells bounced off the giant tanks, and the Soviets surged into the jägers' positions.
 The 8th Tank Division was considered one of the Red Army’s better formations, with good troops and modern tanks.
 But they lacked the more mundane instruments of war, and had left their infantry behind for a lack of trucks to move them.
 This allowed the jägers to close with the tanks and destroy them with grenades, Molotov cocktails and other improved weapons.
 The Soviets pressed their attack but this only caused losses to mount, and soon 8th Tank Division withdrew.

-Design Notes: This scenario was in the original set, but has been heavily modified with an additional board, forcing the Germans to advance against the Soviets rather than lying in wait for the tanks.
+While the Soviets have the main burden of attack, the Germans must advance against them rather than lying in wait for the tanks.
 Both sides have to push the enemy off the ground where they start — the Soviet player without infantry, the German without tanks.

 Arctic Frontier